Browsing Tag

 Greetings!

 Over the last few years, I have slowly been healing my physical body.
 Right now I am following a paleolithic/hunter-gatherer type diet, specifically “Neanderthin” by Ray Audette.
-This is arguably the strictest one of it’s type & not what I would have chosen for myself but I have learned my lesson & let my body choose the diet it needs rather than the diet I think should work, the one that I want or the one the “experts” recommend.
-I have a few dozen diet books, all of which I pulled off the shelf, piled randomly & had someone I know muscle test me as I held each in turn behind my back.
+This is arguably the strictest one of it’s type and not what I would have chosen for myself but I have learned my lesson and let my body choose the diet it needs rather than the diet I think should work, the one that I want or the one the “experts” recommend.
+I have a few dozen diet books, all of which I pulled off the shelf, piled randomly and had someone I know muscle test me as I held each in turn behind my back.
 I held them behind my back so that I wouldn’t know what was being tested.
 “Neanderthin” won by a landslide.
 Prior to testing my body for the best diet for me, I had been following a gluten-free diet for about 2 years which made a big difference in how I felt.
 I then cut out all sugars when I realized they were the cause of my migraines.
-After that, all grains were cut out as they turn to sugar in the body & I definitely have trouble with sugar.
+After that, all grains were cut out as they turn to sugar in the body and I definitely have trouble with sugar.
 This move lead to further improvements.
-So, by the time I tested so well for “Neanderthin”, I only had to cut out most dairy (I still eat whey, butter & full-fat cream which are all low in milk sugar) & all legumes (dried beans & peas, peanuts, cashews), vinegars, potatoes, yams, sweet potatoes & winter squash.
+So, by the time I tested so well for “Neanderthin”, I only had to cut out most dairy (I still eat whey, butter & full-fat cream which are all low in milk sugar) and all legumes (dried beans & peas, peanuts, cashews), vinegars, potatoes, yams, sweet potatoes and winter squash.
 I know you’re thinking, “what’s left?!”
-All meats, poultry, fish, shellfish, eggs, all vegetables that are edible raw (not that you have to eat them raw), teas, herbs, spices, fruits & raw nuts & seeds which I soak & sprout or dry.
+All meats, poultry, fish, shellfish, eggs, all vegetables that are edible raw (not that you have to eat them raw), teas, herbs, spices, fruits & raw nuts & seeds which I soak and sprout or dry.
 Don’t feel sorry for me.
-I actually like my diet & I feel so much better that I’m rarely tempted by the foods I’ve cut out.
-I’m pretty sure that this is my lifetime diet & I’m good with that.
-The majority of foods that fill the grocery store shelves are mostly “franken foods” anyway, as a few books I’ve read have dubbed them & not fit for human consumption so I’m not really missing anything.
-Now, in case you’re thinking that I’m only feeling better because I’m eating more Vegetables & Fruits or less junk food, I’m not.
+I actually like my diet and I feel so much better that I’m rarely tempted by the foods I’ve cut out.
+I’m pretty sure that this is my lifetime diet and I’m good with that.
+The majority of foods that fill the grocery store shelves are mostly “franken foods” anyway, as a few books I’ve read have dubbed them and not fit for human consumption so I’m not really missing anything.
+Now, in case you’re thinking that I’m only feeling better because I’m eating more Vegetables and Fruits or less junk food, I’m not.
 Remember that I’ve been a health-nut since… forever.
 My diet has not been filled with “franken-foods.”
-I’ve avoided hydrogenated fats, refined (white) grains, refined (white) sugars & junk food for as long as I can remember.
+I’ve avoided hydrogenated fats, refined (white) grains, refined (white) sugars and junk food for as long as I can remember.

 Love, Dawn